- Search The Registry

 Kizzmekia S. Corbett

-*On this date in 1986 Kizzmekia Shanta Corbett was born.
-She is an African American viral immunologist.
+*On this date in 1986, Kizzmekia Shanta Corbett was born.
+She is a Black viral immunologist.